angular/angular/aio/content/guide/lifecycle-hooks.md

 ## Responding to lifecycle events

-You can respond to events in the lifecycle of a component or directive by implementing one or more of the *lifecycle hook* interfaces in the Angular `core` library.
+Respond to events in the lifecycle of a component or directive by implementing one or more of the *lifecycle hook* interfaces in the Angular `core` library.
 The hooks give you the opportunity to act on a component or directive instance at the appropriate moment, as Angular creates, updates, or destroys that instance.

 Each interface defines the prototype for a single hook method, whose name is the interface name prefixed with `ng`.